bridgetownrb/bridgetown/bridgetown-website/src/_docs/erb-and-beyond.md

 However, Bridgetown's implementation language, Ruby, has a rich history of promoting [ERB (Embedded RuBy)](https://docs.ruby-lang.org/en/2.7.0/ERB.html) for templates and view layers across a wide variety of tools and frameworks, and other template languages such as [Haml](http://haml.info) and [Slim](http://slim-lang.com) boast their fair share of enthusiasts.

 So, starting with Bridgetown 0.16, you can now add ERB-based templates and pages (and partials too) to your site.
 In additional, there are plugins you can easily install for Haml and Slim as well.
+Under the hood, Bridgetown uses the [Tilt gem](https://github.com/rtomayko/tilt) to load and process these Ruby templates.

 {% toc %}